AaditTatake/ToyMarket/README.md

 # A Propositional Logic Analysis of Rule-Based Trading Signals

-This repository contains the code and supporting material for a project in **MA 385 (Mathematical Logic)** exploring how **propositional logic** can be used to model and analyze a simple rule-based trading system.
+This repository contains the code and supporting material for a project in **MA 385 (Mathematical Logic)**.
+The project studies how **propositional logic** can be used to model, analyze, and compare simple rule-based trading systems.

-The central idea is to represent common technical-analysis conditions as Boolean propositions and then use those propositions to construct and compare two trading systems:
+The central idea is to encode common technical-analysis conditions as Boolean propositions and use them to construct two signal systems:

 - a **naive** rule-based system
 - a **refined** rule-based system designed to reduce contradictory outputs

-The project is **not** intended to predict market performance or serve as a realistic trading strategy.
-Instead, it studies how logical structure affects the behavior of a simple decision system inspired by trading.
+This project is **not** intended to predict market performance or function as a realistic trading strategy.
+Its purpose is to study how logical structure affects the behavior of a simplified decision system inspired by trading.

 ---

 ## Project Overview

-This project models trading decisions using six propositional variables:
+The model uses six propositional variables:

-- **P**: closing price is above the 20-day SMA
+- **P**: closing price is above the 20-day simple moving average
-- **M**: 5-day SMA is above the 20-day SMA
+- **M**: 5-day simple moving average is above the 20-day simple moving average
 - **V**: trading volume is above its 20-day average
 - **R**: RSI is below 30
 - **O**: RSI is above 70
 - **D**: MACD line is above the signal line

-These variables are used to encode ideas from technical analysis such as:
+These variables are used to encode three common ideas from technical analysis:

 - **trend**
 - **momentum**
-- **volume confirmation**
-- **mean reversion**
+- **confirmation**

-The repository also includes a **market simulator** that generates synthetic price and volume data under different market regimes, computes technical indicators from that data, converts them into propositional variables, and evaluates the naive and refined trading systems.
+The repository also includes a **market simulator** that generates synthetic price and volume data under different market regimes, computes the relevant indicators, converts them into propositional variables, and evaluates both logical systems.

 ---